common-workflow-language/user_guide/_episodes/03-input.md

 special types *File*, *Directory* and *Any*.

-The following example demonstrates some input parameters with different types and appearing on the command line in different ways:
+The following example demonstrates some input parameters with different types and appearing on the command line in different ways.

+First, create a file called inp.cwl, containing the following:

 *inp.cwl*